sergiotavuencas/app-for-movie-registration/README.md

-# App for Movie Registration
+# Console App for Movie Registration

 ## About
 This project was developed during Decola Tech Bootcamp by DIO (Digital Innovation One), taught by [Eliézer Zarpelão](https://github.com/elizarp).